 - 1. Why do we do table(was.counties\$statefips) and summary(was.counties\$cv1) and not vice-versa? - 2.
-Why does the first summary in part H.3. yield 11 observations, but the second 44? - 3.
-Find the average population in DC for the entire period 1910-2010 - 4.
+Why does the first summary in part G.3. yield 11 observations, but the second 44? - 3.
+Find and report the average population in DC for the entire period 1910-2010 - 4.
 Find state-level (or the part of the state we observe) average population over the entire period.
+Put a table with this information in your final output.
 Describe the results in a sentence or two. - 5.
 For each of the four states, are there more or fewer jurisdictions in this dataset now than in 1910?
 (Hint: sum(!is.na(variable.name)) tells you the total number of non-missing observations.) - 6.
 What is the most populous jurisdiction in the DC area in 2010?